California Driver Handbook - Laws and Rules of the Road

-California has a “Basic Speed Law.”
-This law means you may never drive faster than is safe for current conditions.
-For example, if you are driving 45 mph in a 55 mph speed zone during a dense fog, you could be cited for driving “too fast for conditions.”
-You may never legally drive faster than the posted speed limit, even if you think it is safe to do so.
+California has a "Basic Speed Law."
+This law means that you may never drive faster than is safe for current conditions.
+For example, if you are driving 45 mph in a 55 mph speed zone during a dense fog, you could be cited for driving "too fast for conditions."

 Regardless of the posted speed limit, your speed should depend on: